-The agreement between BMW and Karsan will see the delivery of motors and energy storage for the fully electric Jest electric bus, which will be manufactured in Bursa for local as well as foreign markets.
-This marks another step for the BMW i towards finding additional market segments for emissions free motor technologies.
+The agreement between BMW and Karsan will see the delivery of motors and energy storage for the fully-electric Jest Electric bus, which will be manufactured in Bursa for local as well as foreign markets.
+This marks another step for the BMW i towards finding additional market segments for emission-free motor technology.

 The vehicle manufacturer Karsan was founded in 1966 and is engaged in development and manufacturing facilities in the western Turkish Bursa as a production partner for international brands as well as the development and manufacturing of their own vehicles for personal and public transportation.

 – ADVERTISEMENT –